 What was achieved: Complaints are typically resolved within 45 days.
 While most complaints are resolved within 60 days, some complaints require extended investigations and/or additional communication and correspondence with the parties involved or other state or federal agencies.
-The total complaint volume and complexity continues to increase and significantly increased in response to COVID-19.
+The total complaint volume and complexity continues to increase..
 The Division specifically held identified complaints open for legal and examination investigation.
-In FY 2023, the Division modified the complaint response process and is on track to resolve 90% of complaints within 60 days.
+In FY 2023, the Division resolved 96% of complaints within 60 days.